 WHERE: Hanoi & Ha Long Bay, Vietnam

-Together we all explored Hanoi, ate tons of Vietnamese street food, and then took a two-day boat trip through Ha Long Bay with plenty of stops for activities.
-I didn’t realize until our last night there, but really fell for the city of Hanoi – it’s such a unique place; its own chaos is its charm.
-And the natural beauty of Ha Long Bay was truly striking.
-We balanced our time on the boat journey between simple gazing at the scenery and getting in on activities – kayaking, hiking, swimming, caving, squid fishing, karaoke, cooking class…it was non-stop!
+For the next couple days, we took a boat cruise through Ha Long Bay.
+The natural beauty of Ha Long Bay was striking.
+We balanced our time on the boat journey between simple gazing at the scenery and getting really active – kayaking, hiking, swimming, caving, beach volleyball, squid fishing, karaoke, an on-board cooking class…it was non-stop!

 Love (and noodles),